georgianabratucu/oop-java-basics/README.md

     }
 ```

 ## 8.3.
-Create new java class Cat extends Animal with a method
+Create new java class Cat extends Animal which override eat() method for superclass

 ```bash
     @Override